Priya Ramani: Court process

 On 10 December 2020, John told the court that workplace sexual harassment is a "matter of public interest" that "has been recognized as a violation of the fundamental rights of women."
 On 14 December, Ramani submitted to the court through John that "#MeToo came to India in 2018.
 It wasn't a crime to speak up on the #MeToo platform.
 These are acts of extreme courage that require celebration.
 These are not acts for which one should face defamation."

 On 18 December 2020, Ramani alleged in court through John that Akbar did not approach the court with clean hands.
 Over 20 women have alleged sexual harassment by Akbar while they were working as journalists under him, and John told the court that Ramani was not the first to tweet against Akbar: "Several women had tweeted.
 Ghazala Wahab tweeted two days before.
 Shunali Khullar Shroff and Prerna Singh Bhindra tweeted before her."
 John said 15 women had accused Akbar of sexual harassment by the time he filed the case against Ramani in October 2018, and Akbar "played a fraud" by failing to mention the other accusations against him when he filed and then claiming that only Ramani's statement defamed him.

 On 22 December 2020, Luthra told the court, "People on responsible position like journalists should not make such allegations on social media.
 They should come to court instead."
 On 24 December, in court, Akbar denied meeting Ramani in the hotel where she alleged the sexual harassment happened.
 On 4 January 2021, Luthra stated in court that "without any investigation or basis," Ramani referred to Akbar as "media's biggest sexual predator" in a tweet about Akbar's resignation.
-On 18 January, in response to Ramani's point about the other allegtions made against Akbar, Luthra told the court, "Harm is done by the man who instigates and ignites the flame first."
+On 18 January, in response to Ramani's point about the other allegations made against Akbar, Luthra told the court, "Harm is done by the man who instigates and ignites the flame first."
 On 21 January, Luthra told the court that Ramani's deletion of her own Twitter account before cross-examination was deliberate and intended "to subserve the cause of justice."

 Ramani's counsel Rebecca John began final arguments on 27 January 2021, stating Akbar's arguments do not make sense based on a plain reading of Ramani's Vogue article, and that the testimony of Ghazala Wahab, who has accused Akbar of sexual assault, as well as a Firstpost article introduced by Akbar's legal team that provided details of allegations against Akbar, were relevant support for Ramani's reference to Akbar as a 'predator.'
 On 1 February, John continued to address Luthra's arguments, including about Ramani's Twitter account, noting it had only been deactivated, not deleted, and Akbar had never filed a request and the court had not required reactivation of the accourt.
 During the final argument, John submitted to the court, "Mr. Akbar went after Ms. Ramani as she was a soft target and did not go after other women because he was afraid."